 If my classes are by Zoom will they be recorded, and can I opt out of being recorded?

 As part of the University’s commitment to offering maximum flexibility for our students, and to accommodate those who are unable to attend onsite, including those who are immunocompromised, offshore international students, and students who are COVID-exposed or isolating, some activities may be recorded and published to the subject LMS.
 This will allow enrolled students to revisit learning materials and events online, or to catch up on classes they have missed because of illness or family caring commitments.
 Where an event is being recorded, we will let you know at the beginning of the session.
 To ensure appropriate privacy protections, recordings must not be distributed by students or staff outside of LMS.

 If you do not wish to be recorded, you can either disable the video capability of Zoom or alternately connect with your subject coordinator or teacher, who will be able to advise if accessing the recording only will be appropriate in your case.

 What wellbeing support is available to me?

-All existing wellbeing services continue to be accessible to students via phone or Zoom.
-You can make an appointment with a counsellor here.
-In addition to our counselling services, you can access a range of self-help resources, including some great advice and suggestions on looking after your mental health and wellbeing during COVID-19.
-If you would just like to touch base with someone, you can also request a call from our wellbeing team.
-An after-hours crisis service is available by calling 1300 146 307 or text: 0488 884 100.
+You can also access a range of self-help resources.
+An after-hours crisis service Uni Crisis Line is available by calling 1300 146 307 or text: 0488 884 100.
 This service operates between 5pm-9am on weekdays and 24 hours during weekends and public holidays.